The Prom (band)

-The Prom is a piano-driven indie band.
-Chris Walla (of Death Cab for Cutie) has done mixing for The Prom (the 3-song EP Saloon Song) and they are on the Barsuk label which Death Cab For Cutie was with until 2005.
-The core of their sound is electric bass, piano and drums but their recordings sometimes also include organ, toy piano, synthesizer, guitar, violin, cello, flute, trumpet, and trumpet.
-The three members all contribute on vocals and on the organ.
+The Prom was a piano-driven indie band.
+Chris Walla (of Death Cab for Cutie) has done mixing for The Prom (the 3-song EP Saloon Song) and they released an album on Barsuk records.

 History

 The Prom was formed in Seattle, Washington in 1999 by James Mendenhall and David Broecker, who had previously played together in their home town of Omaha, Nebraska.
-Joel Brown, an audio engineer, was soon brought on to play drums.
+Joel Brown, an audio engineer, was brought on to play drums.